Archie9010/battleship/README.md

 * Navigate to the deploy tab.
 * Scroll down to Manual Deploy and select deploy branch.

-## Features left to implement

-*
-   - Database for scores that people could copeete
-   - Weekly challanges

 ## Credits

-* The inspiration for this project came from YouTube videos and the love math project.
+* The inspiration for this project came from W3School, oyutubr videos.

 ### Content